 Stop orders typically do not execute during extended hours.
 The stop and trailing stop orders you place during extended hours usually queue for the market opening on the next trading day.

 Orders created during regular market sessions generally do not get executed in extended sessions.
 If you want an order to be completed outside of regular market hours, you must create a new order during an extended session.

 What Types of Orders Are Allowed in Extended Hours?

-Most brokers allow only limit order to buy, buy to cover, sell or sell short during both extended sessions.
+Most brokers allow only limit orders to buy, buy to cover, sell or sell short during both extended sessions.
 Additionally, time-in-force limitations usually only extend until the pre-market or after-hours session ends.
-Many brokers also require approval before an account can trade extended-hours.
+Many brokers also require approval before an account can trade extended hours.

 Trading in extended sessions is considered riskier than regular hours.
 This is due to higher price volatility and spreads due to a lack of liquidity as fewer traders are making moves in the market.

 The markets open up at 9:30 AM EST and close at 4:00 PM EST except on market holidays.
-There are also a pre-market and an after-hours trading session that are considered extended hours (in EST):
+There are also pre-market and after-hours trading sessions that are considered extended hours (in EST):